-Cash and cash equivalents include bank accounts and short-term investments with original maturities of three months or less and securities acquired with remaining maturities of three months or less that are reported at amortized cost which approximates market value.
-Also includes money market mutual funds valued at fair value or net asset value (NAV) as a practical expedient.
+Cash and cash equivalents can include bank accounts, repurchase and reverse repurchase commitment transactions, securities with original maturities of three months or less, and securities acquired with remaining maturities of three months or less that are reported at amortized cost, which approximates fair market value.
+Cash and cash equivalents also include money market mutual funds valued at fair value or net asset value (NAV) as a practical expedient.

-Short-term investments include securities acquired within one year of maturity, excluding those with maturities of three months or less (see cash and cash equivalents above) and are reported at amortized cost which approximates market value.
+Short-term investments include securities acquired within one year of maturity, excluding those with maturities of three months or less (see cash and cash equivalents above) and are reported at amortized cost which approximates fair market value.